 Haliburton was a 42.6% career 3-point shooter during his two years as a Cyclone, but his funky form gave many teams pause.
 I find it to be reflective of his confidence and drive that Haliburton stuck with his jumper, even when scouts wanted to see a more orthodox release.
 He's proving that he's more than capable of manning Sacramento's offense; he can dish clever assists and hurt defenses on all three levels of the floor.

-The 20-year-old rookie hasn't only been efficient; he's quite consistent than a typical first-year pro.
+The 20-year-old rookie hasn't only been efficient; he's a lot more consistent than a typical first-year pro.
 Though his highest scoring output thus far is 23 points, he's only had single-digit performances in five out of 22 games for the Kings.
 We likely haven't seen Haliburton's offensive ceiling.
 He'll only get more comfortable with Sacramento's system with each game, and I think he can reach 15 points per night by the end of the season.

 The Kings truly looked like an embarrassment to begin the season, mainly because they were historically bad on defense.
 Now, they're slightly less putrid.
 Sacramento is allowing opponents to convert 47.8% of their shots, the third highest in the league behind Detroit and Washington.
 With the way they've been lighting it up on offense, a passable defense is all the Kings need at the moment.